benjaminxscott/login_checker/README.md

 # datadog_interview
-Given a traffic.csv containing 45 seconds worth of login activity from a SaaS-based application, surface login anomalies from potential bots/account takeovers
+Given a traffic.csv containing 45 seconds worth of login activity from a SaaS-based application, generate alerts on login anomalies from potential bots/account takeovers

 ## Possible Enhancements
-- Integrate w/ VT to provide context on source IPs https://github.com/VirusTotal/vt-py (env-file for apitoken)
+- Integrate w/ [VirusTotal](https://github.com/VirusTotal/vt-py) to provide context on source IPs (using an env-file for apitoken)
 - Use a real database for LoginEvents, with foreign keys into tables for clients and user accounts
 - Connect to ticketing system / mitigation automation (i.e. requiring captcha on bruting, forcing password reset on ATO)
 - Setup interactive web application with API